 Debate rages about these features, particularly in the neutron star case, and there is no universal consensus (although I have my own opinions, of course...).
 Here, though, are some highlights.
 Most people agree that the upper peak frequency has to be the orbital frequency at some special radius in the disk.
 But that means that there is an upper limit to this frequency; inside the ISCO it would just spiral in.
 Combined with the fact that the frequency of the oscillation increases as the luminosity goes up, this suggested to us that there should be a rollover in the frequency at $\nu{\rm ISCO}$.
 In addition, that frequency would tell you the mass of the star, because since $R{\rm ISCO} = 6M$, the orbital frequency is $\nu{\rm ISCO} = \sqrt{GM/R{\rm ISCO}^3} \sim M^{-1}$.

-In fact, starting with analysis by Will Zhang and colleagues, and more recently by Didier Barret, Jean-Francois Olive, and me, there has been evidence that some of these signatures actually exist and suggest mass of order $2 M{\odot}$ in some cases!
-That's rather high for a neutron star, and would imply mighty and portentious things about the state of matter at extremely high density (particularly, that it is comparatively hard, as allowed equations of state go).
-Pretty amazing stuff: two fundamental discoveries from one phenomenon.
-However, "extraordinary claims require extraordinary proof", and it still needs to be determined whether other things might cause this behavior.
+Well, two years ago it seems to have been observed in the source 4U 1820-30 by Zhang et al. (GSFC).
+If so, this is pretty remarkable: not only the first direct evidence of the ISCO, but if you calculate the mass it turns out to be $2 M{\odot}!$ That's rather high for a neutron star, and would imply mighty and portentious things about the state of matter at extremely high density (particularly, that it is comparatively stiff, as allowed equations of state go).
+Pretty amazing stuff: two fundamental discoveries in one data set.
+However, "extraordinary claims require extraordinary proof", and it still needs to be determined if this apparent rollover is really due to a spectral state change that fools us about the true accretion rate (such things can happen).